douchuan/jvm/README.md

 - java options (-version, -server...)
 - Split frame.rs into frame.rs & interp.rs

-In summary, separated into three steps
+In summary, separated into 3 steps in the long term.
-- Pass all test cases, to verify implementation is ok
+- Pass TCK or JCK, to verify implementation is ok
 - Based on the first phase of the results, refactor & rewrite
-- Split the project to crates, build a collection of modular and reusable vm technologies
+- Divide into several crates, build a collection of modular and reusable vm technologies

 Well, it's a long roadmap, Sun spent 30 years to improve vm, Oracle continue doing it.